 Welcome to the second part of my trip!

-Hearst Castle is located in a little town called San Simeon that is nestled in the San Luis Obispo County.
+Hearst Castle is located in a little town called San Simeon that is nestled in San Luis Obispo County.

 The iconic Neptune swimming pool was under renovations…